sandbeck/exercises_04/README.md

 b) In a different folder, create a console application running as a TCP Client.
 The client should connect to the server and communicate, i.e. send data input in the console to the server.

+*Please notice: You should not name your project or class TcpClient, since it is the name of the class in the framework!*

 c) Work on the server from a) and implement a way to display messages from the connected client(s).
 Make an auto response to the client when data is received.